By JOACHIM KLEMENT

 Markets are currently pricing in between 5 and 15 years of zero earnings growth or the complete collapse of earnings and dividends for the next 10 to 15 years.
 I know that Covid-19 is bad and the economic repercussions might last a while.
 But, I have a hard time believing that we will see a multi-year recession due to this pandemic.
 This is not the zombie apocalypse, even though stock markets seem to price in just that.

-JOACHIM KLEMENT is a London-based investment strategist, who also writes on the topic for his blog: Klement on Investing.
+JOACHIM KLEMENT is a London-based investment strategist.
+This article was first published on his blog, Klement on Investing.

-Interested in looking at Joachim’s other articles for TEBI?
+Are you interested in reading Joachim’s other articles for TEBI?
 Here they are:

 Picture: Daniel Jensen via Unsplash